 Simple English definitions for legal terms

-Read a random definition: letter of recall
+Read a random definition: common school

 Adoption by reference is when you include one document inside another document.
 This is done by saying that the second document is part of the first one.
 For example, if you have a contract and you want to include another document, you can say that the second document is part of the contract.
 This is called incorporation by reference.
 It's important to make sure that the second document is clearly identified so that everyone knows what it is.
 This can also be used in patents to include information from other documents.